GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Resilient & Adaptive

-A decentralized network is stronger, more resilient, and built to evolve at the speed of the field.
+A publicly verifiable network is stronger, more resilient, and built to evolve at the speed of the field.

 ◆ Global Authorship